-The 4 to 6-inch flowers can face down, out, or upward with an open flower profile, and you can expect up to 20 flowers per stem from mature bulbs.
+The four- to six-inch flowers can face down, out, or upward with an open flower profile, and you can expect up to 20 flowers per stem from mature bulbs.

-Plants grow from 2 to 5 feet tall and are among the easiest to grow – perfect for the novice gardener.
+Plants grow from two to five feet tall and are among the easiest to grow – perfect for the novice gardener.

 Asiatics are well suited to containers, beds, borders, and cutting gardens.
-Hardy in USDA Hardiness Zones 4-9, they bloom in late spring to mid-summer.
+Hardy in USDA Hardiness Zones 4 to 9, they bloom in late spring to mid-summer.

 Here are some popular cultivars:

 ‘Heartstrings’ is a spectacular bicolored variety that sports a lightly speckled yellow center giving way to deep pink tips.

 With five to seven vivid blooms on robust stems, this variety tops out at four feet tall and flowers in early summer.